Resultful/Resultful/README.md

-# OneOf.ROP
+# Resultful

 Utility classes for Railway Oriented Programming using OneOf a Discriminated Union library.

 Inspired by this article on [F# for fun and profit](https://fsharpforfunandprofit.com/posts/recipe-part2/) Designed to be consumed for C#.

 ## Installation

-Instructions to install using your appropriate package manager can be [found here](https://www.nuget.org/packages/OneOf.ROP/)
+Instructions to install using your appropriate package manager can be [found here](https://www.nuget.org/packages/Resultful/)

 ## Types